dominicparga/osmgraphing/notes.md

 - Warn user when parsing `pbf`-map, if unused categories are provided in the config.
 - Write parser __parsing all configs__ at once.
 - Cleanup `kebab-cases` and `snake_cases` etc.
+- Check if writing-cfg contains shortcut-indices when `is-ch-graph == false`.

 ### Extend parsing